sphinx-labs/sphinx/README.md

 # ChugSplash

 ChugSplash is the easiest, fastest, and safest to deploy and upgrade smart contracts.
-We built ChugSplash because we were tired of slow, buggy, and opaque upgrades.
+We built ChugSplash because we were tired of slow, buggy, and opaque deployments.

 ## Key features